Rikelmy-Lopes/benchmark-meter/README.md

     await promise();
 });

-// If your callback is non-async, use .then and return benchmark.add('promise', () => {
+// If your callback is non-async, use .then with return benchmark.add('promise', () => {
     return promise().then();
 });